HannaMoum/BioSim/docs/landscapes_and_animals.rst

 The landscape module
 ---------------------
 The landscape module provides a class Landscape.
-Each landscape has its' own specific terrain type, and keeps track of the animals currently living there, as well as control all interaction between animals and their evolution.
+Each landscape has its' own specific terrain type and keeps track of the animals currently living there, as well as control all interaction between animals and their evolution.

-Landscapes are given a default parametervalue that by option can be changed for two of the landscapes, while the others are unchangeable.
+Landscapes are given default parameter values that by option can be changed for two of the landscapes, while the others remain unchangeable.
 See below:

 +-------------------+---------+----------+-------------+-------------+-----------------------------------+
 | Parameter         | Lowland | Highland | Desert      | Water       | Explanation                       |